CDE Strangle Strategy

 - What is a strangle on CDE?

 - A strangle on CDE is the strangle strategy applied to CDE (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With CDE stock trading near $17.73, the strikes shown on this page are snapped to the nearest listed CDE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CDE stock at $18.74 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CDE chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CDE strangle max profit and max loss calculated?